-Costs relating to acquisitions and other restructurings in the current year's three-month period primarily represented restructuring and transaction costs incurred due to our acquisition of Bard in the first quarter of the current fiscal year.
-A portion of restructuring costs in the current year's period related to our fiscal year 2015 acquisition of CareFusion and other portfolio rationalization initiatives.
-Integration costs incurred in the current three-month period largely related to CareFusion.
-Substantially all of the integration, restructuring and transaction costs in the prior-year's three-month period were attributable to the CareFusion acquisition and other portfolio rationalization initiatives.
+Costs relating to acquisitions and other restructurings in the current year's three and six-month periods primarily represented restructuring and transaction costs incurred due to our acquisition of Bard, and to a lesser extent, restructuring costs related to our fiscal year 2015 acquisition of CareFusion and other portfolio rationalization initiatives.
+Integration costs incurred in the current three and six-month periods were attributable to both the Bard and CareFusion acquisitions.
+Substantially all of the integration, restructuring and transaction costs in the prior-year's three and six-month period were attributable to the CareFusion acquisition and other portfolio rationalization initiatives.
 For further disclosures regarding the Bard acquisition and restructuring costs, refer to Notes 8 and 9 in the Notes to Condensed Consolidated Financial Statements.